Russia reports poor harvest, Ukraine bumper crop in 2021

 The FAO Aggregate Food Price Index, which takes into account the prices of 95 staple foods, added 23% last year to its highest level in a decade.

-"Not a very good harvest," warned Kirill Tremasov, director of the monetary policy department of the Central Bank of the Russian Federation, which will feed high inflation in 2022 he added.
-At the end of last year, according to Rosstat, food inflation hit a six-year high of 10.6%.
+"Not a very good harvest," warned Kirill Tremasov, director of the monetary policy department of the Central Bank of the Russian Federation, which will feed high inflation in 2022, he added.
+At the end of last year, according to RosStat, food inflation hit a six-year high of 10.6%.

 Ukraine has bumper harvest

-By contrast Ukraine had its biggest harvest ever, bringing in 106mn tonnes of cereals, legumes, and oilseeds in 2021 thanks to favourable weather conditions in 2021, according to Roman Leshchenko, the Minister of Agriculture.
+By contrast, Ukraine had its biggest harvest ever, bringing in 106mn tonnes of cereals, legumes and oilseeds in 2021 thanks to favourable weather conditions in 2021, according to Roman Leshchenko, the Minister of Agriculture.

 The record harvest included more than 84mn tonnes of cereals and legumes, as well as 22.6mn tonnes of oilseeds.
-According to Leshchenko the harvest exceeded the ministry’s preliminary forecast, estimated at 100mn tonnes for the year.
+According to Leshchenko, the harvest exceeded the ministry’s preliminary forecast, estimated at 100mn tonnes for the year.

 The successful harvest was also due to this year’s state loans to farmers, accounting for $1.1bn in total to boost the industry.
 Ukrainians started buying and selling land after the 20-year moratorium on land transactions was officially lifted on July 1, 2021.